 Create a "Theater" for Track and Field University of Oregon

 Design Objective: Create a Heroic Wood Glulam Structure.

 The design team was tasked with the clients goal of showcasing Oregon history, culture, and forest products.
 As Bill Bowerman said before the 1974 Hayward Renovation, “Oregon is wood, and wood is Oregon.”

 Hoffman Construction worked closely with their trade partner Western Archrib to fabricate each of the 83 unique pairs of massive glulams.
 Each glulam bent was shipped to the project in three pieces, which were then assembled on-site.

 1000 DART fixtures were used throughout the stadium.
-HLB selected the powerful, yet minimalist sized DART Projector in both the large DART Maxi and DART Medium to illuminate both the Glulam / wood "fins" of the structure and the stadium seating.
+HLB selected the powerful, yet minimalist sized DART floodlight projector in both the large DART Maxi and DART Medium to illuminate both the Glulam and wood "fins" of the structure and the stadium seating.

 The largest version within the DART range - DART MAXI is designed for architectural lighting of large surfaces and maximum light throw, where it is distance essential to the design.

-The perfect inground accent to illuminate the exterior wood "fins" structure was the KEPLERO ZOOM.
+The perfect inground accent to illuminate the exterior wood "fin" structure was the KEPLERO MINI HIGH EFFICACY.

 Design Objective: CREATE A STRUCTURE THAT IS OPEN AND AIRY